ibm-cloud-docs/iaas-vpn/about-vpn.md

 This out-of-band secure gateway gives you access to your server over the private network.
 Common uses are:

-* Upload or download files to your server without using public bandwidth.
 * Connect to your server's private IP address (10.x.x.x) for SSH or RDC.
 * Connect to your IPMI card for remote console/access/monitoring.
-* Transfer files and information securely through VPN tunnel over the Web.
 * Mount drives in Windows or Red Hat from home or work PC for convenience.
 * Shut down public interface on database servers and manage over the private network.
 * Shut down public interface while setting up the server for the first time.